Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/subdomain/identifying-subdomains.md

 The jewelry maker we discussed earlier is a example.
 When looking for subdomains, it’s important to identify business functions that are not related to software, acknowledge them as such, and focus on aspects of the business that are relevant to the software system you are working on.

-## How to Identify Subdomains Type?
+## How To Identify Subdomains Type?

 As we discussed earlier, a core subdomain is not necessarily related to software.
 Another useful guiding principle for identifying software related core subdomains is to evaluate the complexity of the business logic that you will have to model and implement in code.